 AMSP has engaged consultant team PA Consulting and Cushman and Wakefield to provide an analysis of the City's current asset management procedures and capacity, and to provide recommendations for improvements.
 One of the critical deliverables of the Asset Management Study is a framework for optimization of the City's real estate portfolio, including industry best practices, and proforma templates and other tools for analysis of City redevelopment opportunities.
-The Asset Management Study is expected to be completed in July 2014.
+The Asset Management Study was completed in September 2014.

-Assignment to EWDD, City-wide Economic Development Non-Profit Entity, and other Departments Council has indicated support, with Mayoral concurrence, for the development of a new economic development structure that combines City resources (primarily EWDD) with those of a non-profit Citywide economic development non-profit entity (CEDN) (CF#08-3050).
+Assignment to EWDD, City-wide Economic Development Non-Profit Entity, and other Departments

+Council has indicated support, with Mayoral concurrence, for the development of a new economic development structure that combines City resources (primarily EWDD) with those of a non-profit Citywide economic development non-profit entity (CEDN) (CF#08-3050).
 The strength of this model lies in combining City staff's institutional knowledge of established processes with the flexibility and market-orientation of a separate non-profit entity.
 While EWDD exists today as a functioning City Department, the CEDN is currently in development.

-For properties designated for economic development use, it is anticipated that implementation may be performed by teams represented by these two economic-development oriented entities, in addition to other appropriate City entities such as AMSP (for projects with joint uses with municipal uses), Housing and Community Investment Department (for projects with an affordable housing component), or Public Works Bureau of Engineering and or General Services Construction Forces Division (for municipal projects in which facilities will be rehabilitated or constructed).
+For properties designated for economic development use, it is anticipated that implementation may be performed by teams represented by EWDD and the CEDN, in addition to other appropriate City entities such as AMSP (for projects with joint uses with municipal uses), Housing and Community Investment Department (for projects with an affordable housing component), or Public Works Bureau of Engineering and or General Services Construction Forces Division (for municipal projects in which facilities will be rehabilitated or constructed) or CLA.
 Accordingly, each MFC and Council approval to designate a property for economic development purposes will assign a lead and cross-departmental team for implementation.
-Any proposals for future transactions will return to MFC, Council, and Mayor, as necessary, for consideration.
+Any proposals for future transactions will return to MFC and Council for consideration.